Respect for the Vizsla

 VCA members shall maintain the best possible standard of canine health, cleanliness and veterinary care in an atmosphere conducive to the stable development of their dogs.

-VCA members shall breed only with the intention of improving the breed by breeding only those Vizslas who conform to the standard as recognized by the American Kennel Club and who exhibit soundness, stable temperament and natural hunting ability.
-Further, VCA members shall breed only those dogs who have a DNA number (a DNA Number is not required for dogs who passed away prior to 2007) and are free of serious hereditary defects (including epilepsy, progressive retinal atrophy, Von Willebrands, entropion and cranial muscular atrophy), and are over two years of age and have been x-rayed and OFA-certified as free from hip dysplasia.
+VCA members shall breed only with the intention of improving the breed by breeding only those Vizslas who conform to the standard as recognized by the American Kennel Club and who exhibit soundness, stable temperament, and natural hunting ability.
+Further, VCA members shall breed only those dogs who have a DNA number (a DNA Number is not required for dogs who passed away prior to 2007), are free of serious hereditary defects (including epilepsy, progressive retinal atrophy, von Willebrand disease, entropion, and cranial muscular atrophy), are over two years of age at testing, and have OFA-certified normal hip x-rays and/or have VCA verified PennHIP scores published in the OFA database with no radiographic evidence of osteoarthritis.

 VCA members must exhibit a commitment to Vizslas they have bred and sold by supporting rescue through involvement with any Vizsla placed in rescue, produced by either dog or bitch that is member-owned of co-owned.
 Support may include but is not limited to financial, fostering and/or re-homing.